joostvangils/BPMN_RPA/README.md

 - Save your diagram as XML
 - Run your workflow by using the WorkflowEngine

-#### Allowed Shapes
+#### Recognized Shapes
-For the Workflow engine to recognize the flow, you are restricted to use the following Shapes:
+For the Workflow engine to recognize the flow, you must use the recommended shape attributes with the following Shapes:

 ##### Tasks<br>
 You can use Tasks to call Python scripts.
 For the WorkflowEngine to recognize the Tasks, each Task has to contain certain attributes to make this possible.<br>